 Your doctor may prescribe this medicine for another use.
 Ask your doctor if you want more information.

 When you must not take it

-Do not take this medicine if you are pregnant or trying to become pregnant.
+Do not use TAMOXIFEN SANDOZ if you are pregnant, trying to become pregnant or are breastfeeding.

 Before you start to take it

 1.you have any allergies to:

 any of the other ingredients in TAMOXIFEN SANDOZ listed at the end of this leaflet

 other anti-oestrogen medicines